 Propecia is a prescription hair loss treatment for men.
 It stops hair loss or encourages hair growth in 9 out of 10 men.

-Our online doctor service allows you to order Propecia without seeing your doctor.
-We will ask you to fill in a brief questionnaire before you place your order, so our doctor can make sure Propecia is suitable for you.
+Our online doctor service allows you to order a prescription hair loss treatment without seeing your doctor.
+We will ask you to fill in a brief questionnaire before you place your order.
+Our doctor will review your answers and approve appropriate treatment.
 You only pay if we issue a prescription.

 Prescription and delivery are included.